Southwest Adventures with Rattlesnakes

-The word “rattlesnake” sends fear through most people and for some, just the thought of a snake evokes sheer terror.
+The word "rattlesnake" sends fear through most people and for some, just the thought of a snake evokes sheer terror.
+This brings up a common question we often hear from those planning to visit red rock country: "Are there any rattlesnakes in Sedona?"

 With that in mind, consider that reptile houses at zoos usually exhibit a good percentage of rattlesnakes because they are a reliable tourist draw.
 It seems most people don’t mind facing and even enjoy confronting their fears as long as it’s from a safe distance.